-Interviews with staff members and review of policies confirmed that the facility protects the inmate victim and separate the victim from the alleged predator.
+Interviews with staff members and review of policies confirmed that the facility protects the inmate victim and separates them from the alleged predator.
 The above information also confirms compliance with this standard.

-115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion
+115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard

-Auditor reviewed the following policies to determine compliance:
+Auditor reviewed the following policies and documentation: